AliCYSIQ/myRooms/3-Notes/XEE.md

 - Uses the `error` entity, so that its value is evaluated by attempting to load the nonexistent file, resulting in an error message containing the name of the nonexistent file, which is the contents of the `/etc/passwd` file.

-Of course.
-You've built a fantastic foundation.
-Now, let's move to the advanced offensive techniques to complete your goal.

-Here is a clean, short roadmap to achieve Remote Code Execution and chaining with XXE.

 ---